 FORGOT CARD/LOST CARD

-Lost cards can be replaced for a $3.00 fee at the front desk.
-Please bring a photo ID if you need to purchase a replacement card.
+Lost card and damaged can be replaced at the front desk.
+Please bring a photo ID if you need a replacement card.

 Please be advised: the YMCA does not carry medical coverage on members.
 You are advised to have accident insurance in the event of injury.
 Members assume responsibility for transportation costs.
 The YMCA strongly recommends an annual physical examination for all members, especially those over 35 years of age.